Skip to content

 What has impacted you the most in your day to day after taking and facilitating these courses?
 Never underestimate the power of listening to others.
 Providing space to hear someone tell their story is not only healing for them, but helps in my healing process as well.

 What would you say to someone who is on the fence or nervous about opening themselves up to a support group like this one?
 No matter if you are ready to tell your story or not, taking the time to understand the steps, and thoughts you are going through will help to provide insights into what you are feeling.
 These feelings are strong and will make you feel like no one has a clue as to what you are going through.
-Being around others who are in similar situations reverses the affect of feeling lonely because you will discover that you are not in this alone.
+Being around others who are in similar situations reverses the effect of feeling lonely because you will discover that you are not in this alone.

 Outside of being a facilitator what do you like to do for fun?
-Family get togethers and activities are my favorite.
+Family gatherings and activities are my favorite.
 I enjoy baking, I enjoy being outside, the sun on my face, foraging in nature, hanging out in the pool in the summer.I enjoy collecting treasures while foraging and creating beautiful decor from them.
 Yoga is a must in my life.
 I recently obtained my passport and would like to add traveling to my fun bucket list.

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Ut elit tellus, luctus nec ullamcorper mattis, pulvinar dapibus leo.